Pianist / Composer / Arranger / Conductor / Educator

 Trained as a classical pianist and conductor, Mike Holober began his apprenticeship as a jazz pianist and composer after moving to New York City in 1986.
 He has released 5 recordings as a leader and can be heard on over 70 recordings as a sideman.
 He has also served as a producer and conductor for several recordings.

-After a period of dormancy, The Gotham Jazz Orchestra (GoJO) recently completed a long-awaited new recording.
-The project, entitled Hiding Out, will be a double CD featuring extended works commissioned for Westchester Jazz Orchestra (WJO ) and GoJO.
-These works include In The Wind, commissioned for GoJO by The Philadelphia Museum of Art (funded by the Pew Foundation), Flow, commissioned by WJO (funded by a NYSCA Individual Artist’s Grant), and Jumble, commissioned by The U.S. Army Jazz Knights of West Point.
-The recording also includes an arrangement of Jobim’s Caminhos Cruzados, commissioned by WJO, and written for and featuring trumpet master Marvin Stamm.
+After a busy period of writing and arranging for some of the world’s most renowned large ensembles, Mike has returned to the helm of his own stellar big band, The Gotham Jazz Orchestra (GoJO) with a new recording, titled Hiding Out, to be released in August 2019 on ZOHO records.
+The double CD will feature extended works commissioned for the Westchester Jazz Orchestra (WJO ) and GoJO.
+These works include Hiding Out, commissioned for GoJO by The Philadelphia Museum of Art (funded by the Pew Foundation), Flow, commissioned by WJO (funded by a NYSCA Individual Artist’s Grant), and Jumble, commissioned by The U.S. Army Jazz Knights of West Point.
+The recording also includes an arrangement of Jobim’s Caminhos Cruzados, a WJO commission written to feature trumpet master Marvin Stamm.
 Other featured artists on Hiding Out include Billy Drewes, Jason Rigby, Scott Wendholt, Adam Kolker, Jon Gordon, Steve Cardenas, and Jesse Lewis.

-The Gotham Jazz Orchestra’s two previous recordings, Thought Trains (2005-Sons of Sound Records) and Quake (2009 - Sunnyside Records) both received 4-star reviews in DownBeat, and were listed as one of that magazine’s outstanding CDs.
-The quintet’s recordings, Canyon and Wish List (2003/2007-Sons of Sound Records) feature Tim Ries on saxophone, Brian Blade on drums, Wolfgang Muthspiel on guitar, and John Patitucci and Scott Colley on bass.
-Upcoming projects include In The Wind for piano trio with 7 winds, guitar, harmonica, and voice.
+The Gotham Jazz Orchestra’s two previous recordings, Thought Trains (2005, Sons of Sound Records) and Quake (2009, Sunnyside Records) both received 4-star reviews in Downbeat Magazine and were listed as one of the magazine’s outstanding CDs of that year.
+The quintet’s recordings, Canyon and Wish List (2003/2007, Sons of Sound Records) feature Tim Ries on saxophone, Brian Blade on drums, Wolfgang Muthspiel on guitar, and Scott Colley and John Patitucci on bass.
+Upcoming projects include In The Wind for piano trio with 7 winds, guitar, harmonica, and voice, and This Rock We’re On: Imaginary Letters -- an extended work in the form of an oratorio for jazz orchestra, voice, cello, and percussion.
+The work celebrates explorers, conservationists, writers, and photographers whose lives have been inspired by the natural world.

-Mike’s work as a composer and arranger has earned him a reputation as one of the jazz scene’s most respected jazz writers.
+Mike’s work as a composer and arranger has earned him a reputation as one of the jazz scene’s most respected jazz composers and arrangers.
 From 2007 - 2015 he was Associate Director of the BMI Jazz Composer’s Workshop, where he taught with Director Jim McNeely.
-The brainchild of founding Directors Bob Brookmeyer and Manny Albam, The BMI Jazz Composers Workshop is widely considered the “finishing school” for jazz orchestra writers.
-The international jazz scene is heavily populated by composers who have honed their craft under the tutelage of the workshop’s directors.
+The brainchild of founding directors Bob Brookmeyer and Manny Albam, The BMI Jazz Composers Workshop is widely considered the finishing school for jazz orchestra writers, and the international jazz scene is heavily populated by composers who have honed their craft under the tutelage of the workshop’s directors.

 From 2007 – 2013 Mike served as Artistic Director/Conductor of the Westchester Jazz Orchestra (WJO), a non-profit organization that performed a regular program of newly commissioned works each concert season.
 During his tenure Mike commissioned over 140 new works for jazz orchestra, making the organization one of the leading producers of new jazz works.
 With WJO Mike wrote and conducted for Joe Lovano, Kate McGarry, Janis Siegal, John Scofield, John Patitucci, Randy Brecker, and Paquito D’Rivera.
 WJO’s 2011 recording Maiden Voyage Suite, a reworking of the Herbie Hancock masterpiece, was on multiple best-of lists with Downbeat Magazine calling it “nearly perfect.”
 Mike served as conductor, artistic director, and lead arranger for this project.

 Mike has also worked extensively overseas.
-From 2011 – 2015 he was Associate Guest Conductor of the HR Big Band (Hessischer Rundfunk - Frankfurt, Germany, and he has served as guest conductor of the WDR Big Band (WestDeutsche Rundfunk - Cologne, Germany), The Zagreb Jazz Orkestar, The Stockholm Jazz Orchestra and many others.
+From 2011 – 2015 he was Associate Guest Conductor of the HR Big Band (Hessischer Rundfunk - Frankfurt, Germany), and he has served as guest conductor of the WDR Big Band (WestDeutsche Rundfunk - Cologne, Germany), as well as The Zagreb Jazz Orkestar, The Stockholm Jazz Orchestra and many others.

-Projects with the HR Big Band include writing and conducting for Kurt Rosenwinkel, Billy Cobham, Jane Monheit, Terje Rypdal, Dr. Lonnie Smith, Miguel Zenon, and a suite based on the works of Frank Zappa entitled Jazz From Hell.
+Projects with the HR Big Band include writing and conducting for Kurt Rosenwinkel, Billy Cobham, Jane Monheit, Terje Rypdal, Dr. Lonnie Smith, Miguel Zenon, and a suite based on the works of Frank Zappa entitled Jazz From Hell, which was performed at the Frankfurt Jazz Festival in 2015.
 With the WDR Big Band he has written and conducted projects for Avishai Cohen/Eli Degibri and for legendary drummer Al Foster.
-He has also written works for WDR with Joshua Redman and for the band itself.
+He has also written works for WDR with Joshua Redman, and miscellaneous other works for the band.

 Mike can be heard as a sideman on over 70 recordings.
 He has recorded and performed with The Tim Ries Rolling Stones Project, Nick Brignola, Jason Rigby, Dave Pietro, The NewYorkestra, Pete McGuinness, Charles Pillow, The Tony Kadleck Jazz Orchestra, and alongside fellow sidemen such as John Abercrombie, Tim Hagans, Randy Brecker, Peter Erskine, and others.
 Mike is also called on regularly both as producer and conductor for various recording projects.
 Additionally he has performed with artists such as Tim Ries, John Patitucci, Marvin Stamm, Ben Kono, Rufus Reid, Cameron Brown, Andrew Sterman, J. P. Jofre, Scott Wendholt, Mark Patterson, Scott Reeves, and with jazz orchestras led by John Fedchock, Scott Reeves, Alan Ferber, Tony Kadleck, Asuka Kakitani, Anita Brown, Javier Arau, and Andrew Rathbun, in addition to The Vanguard Jazz Orchestra and the Stockholm Jazz Orchestra.

 A Full Professor at The City College of NY (1995-present), Mike directs jazz ensembles and teaches courses in jazz composition and arranging, and a rhythm section seminar.
-At City College he was recently endowed as the inaugural Stuart Z. Katz Professor of Humanities and the Arts (2017-2018) for his project This Rock We’re On: Imaginary Letters.
-This project is an extended work in the form of an oratorio for Jazz Orchestra, voice, cello, and percussion.
-The work celebrates explorers, conservationists, writers, and photographers whose lives have been inspired by the natural world.
+At City College he was recently endowed as the inaugural Stuart Z. Katz Professor of Humanities and the Arts (2017-2018).

 Mike is a member of the distinguished Steinway Artists roster.
-He is a fivetime MacDowell Fellow, Ucross Foundation Fellow, and Corporation of Yaddo Guest.
-He also teaches composing and arranging at The Manhattan School of Music and has taught for the Thelonious Monk Institute of Jazz.
-He has enjoyed residencies at Universities throughout the U.S. and Europe including Indiana University of Toronto, University of Michigan, Kunstuniversität Graz, and many others.
+He is a five-time MacDowell Fellow, Ucross Foundation Fellow, and Corporation of Yaddo Guest.
+In November 2019 he will be in residence at the Brush Creek Center for the Arts.
+He also teaches composing and arranging at The Manhattan School of Music, and has taught for the Thelonious Monk Institute of Jazz.
+He has enjoyed residencies at Universities throughout the U.S. and Europe including Indiana University, University of Toronto, University of Michigan, Kunstuniversität Graz, and many others.

 Much of Mike’s music is inspired by the natural world and by champions of that world.
 An avid outdoorsman, he has hiked and climbed many of the major ranges in the United States and Europe.
 He belongs to many environmental organizations and has twice been employed as a trip leader, taking clients hiking and skiing in the northeast or canoeing and backpacking in the north woods of the Midwest.
 When he is not at his beloved 1909 Steinway model ‘C’ he can be found somewhere on the trail.